avetyansos/TVGuide/Readme.md

 2. Open the project in Xcode: `open TVGuide.xcodeproj`
 3. Install the required dependencies (if any) and ensure that the project builds successfully.
 4. Run the project on the iOS Simulator or an iOS device.

-## Dependencies

-- (List any third-party libraries, frameworks, or tools used in the project.)